scalacenter/scalafix/docs/users/configuration.md

 ## Triggered configuration

-Overlay rules and rule specific configuration for scalafix on compilation, which is enabled by `scalafixOnCompile := true`.
+When Scalafix is triggered automatically (`scalafixOnCompile := true`), the values for keys prefixed with `triggered` takes precedence over the default configuration - both for rules and rule-specific configuration.
+You can think of `triggered` as a optional overlay, on top of the default configuration.

-Every configuration can be overlaid by `triggered` prefix.
-With the following configuration, explicit scalafix invocation will run with `[ DisableSyntax, RemoveUnused ]` rules, while scalafix on compilation will run with `[ DisableSyntax ]` rule.
+For example, with the following configuration, explicit scalafix invocation will run `DisableSyntax` & `RemoveUnused`, while triggered invocations will only run `DisableSyntax`.
+In both cases, the `noFinalize` configuration is enabled.

 ```scala
 // .scalafix.conf